Division of labour: Styles of division of labour

 Job specialisation is advantageous in developing employee expertise in a field and boosting organisational production.
-However, disadvantages of job specialisation included limited employee skill, dependence on entire department fluency, and employee discontent with repetitive tasks.
+However, disadvantages of job specialisation included limited employee skill, dependence on the entire department's fluency, and employee discontent with repetitive tasks.

 Labour hierarchy

 It is widely accepted among economists and social theorists that the division of labour is, to a great extent, inevitable within capitalist societies, simply because no one can do all tasks at once.
 Labour hierarchy is a very common feature of the modern capitalist workplace structure, and the way these hierarchies are structured can be influenced by a variety of different factors, including: